Quva/sparkplug/README.md

 Variable identifier consists of two pieces of information: the source (`variable_source`) and name (`variable_name`).
 A variable that has a specific name can come from multiple sources.
 This convention makes it possible to pool together data for a single variable coming from different sources, which may be beneficial for analytics.

-Each variable message should contain all the variable definitions related to one or more source (identified by `variable_source_id`).
+Each Variables Message should contain all the variable definitions related to one or more source (identified by `variable_source_id`).
 Variables for different sources can be sent in separate messages, but each message must contain all variables for that source.
 The API replaces old variables with new ones for all sources specified in `variable_source_id` fields in the message.

 Variables should be sent at least once, when initially registering them to the system, and whenever they need to be added, removed or modified.
 The current interface supports at most 1 million variables.